MorrisCapt/time-series-analysis/README.md

-# time-series-analysis
+# kenya-inflation-forecasting
-This is to predict Kenya's inflation over the next 5yrs
+Forecasting Kenya's Inflation Rate in the next 5 years